SecurityJon/PiKey/README.md

 ## Thanks

-Thanks for the following individuals for help on this project Mark Stone for the great name
+Thanks for the following individuals for help on this project:

+Mark Stone for the great name

 James Parish for the inital PiKey logo